luweiagi/word2vec_neg/README.md

 xx xx xx ... xx NEG xx xx xx ... xx
 ```

-sequence before NEG is positives, and sequence after NEG is negtives.
+Sequence before NEG is positives, and sequence after NEG is negtives.

 This can be used to Recommend Systems.